 Inspect the bilge area frequently for evidence of excessive water.
 Continuous operation of the bilge pump can mean there is excess water in the bilge.
+Test the bilge pump at regular intervals.
 Debris can also prevent the pump from operating or make it operate continuously.
-Make sure no debris is blocking the bilge pump float.

 Bilge pumps and bilge pumping systems are not designed for damage control.
-Continuous operation of the bilge can mean a leak or a drain plug is installed incorrectly; make sure all drain plugs are installed.
+Continuous operation of the bilge pump can mean a leak or a drain plug is installed incorrectly; make sure all drain plugs are installed.